 We mention all of this because some suggest a connection between the derivation of the word “flannel” from the word “flaneur” – a person known for wandering about.
 And fleneurs/flaneuses keep popping up everywhere we turn.

-Howard Mansfield devotes a third of his book we’ve been reading, The Bones of the Earth to The Flaneur.
-There’s a new best-seller suggesting the liberation enjoyed by the Flaneuse, freed from her gilded cage.
+Howard Mansfield devoted a third of a book we’ve been reading, The Bones of the Earth, to The Flaneur.
+There’s a recent best-seller suggesting the liberation enjoyed by the Flaneuse, freed from her gilded cage.
 And of course a favorite wanderer, Rebecca Solnit author of Wanderlust, A Fieldguide to Getting Lost and several rich atlases of great American cities, might be said to be the ultimate flaneuse.